 The improved and new HVAC systems are capable of handling substantial air flow.
 They are also “smart” in allowing the District's maintenance department to continually monitor air quality with electronic controls, push fresh air where it’s needed and prevent the build up from harmful things like carbon dioxide.

 Proper filtration is critical to removing harmful particles, compounds, organic materials and containments.
 As part of its Bond program, the District decided to install MERV 13 filters in all of its facilities, the highest level filtration available for commercial HVAC equipment.

 The District is taking it a step further: this winter all of the upgraded and new HVAC systems will be upgraded further to use electrostatic filters, which use an electrical charge to increase contaminant removal efficiency.
 These filters have been tested to remove 99% of particles from 3 to 10 microns, 98% of particles from 1 to 3 microns, 97% of fine particles (0.3 to 1 micron), 40% of ultrafine particles (less than 0.3 microns), and additionally some volatile organic compounds (VOCs).

-Schools that will receive new electrostatic filtration systems by January 2022 include:
+Schools that will receive new electrostatic filtration systems by Spring of 2022 include:

 - Jewett ES